 The MIC field contains a message integrity check calculated over the BlockAck frame as defined in 12.5.5 (Control integrity protocol (CIP)(#M7)).(#M7)

-If the AID11 subfield of the AID TID Info subfield is equal to 2047, then the Per AID TID Info subfield has the format shown in Figure 9-69 (Per AID TID Info subfield format if the AID11 subfield is equal to 2047(#M7)).
+If the AID11 subfield of the AID TID Info subfield is equal to 2047, then the Per AID TID Info subfield has the format shown in Figure 9-69 (Per AID TID Info subfield format if the AID11 subfield is equal to 2047(#M7)) for padding.
 The Per AID TID Info field(s) with the AID11 subfield equal to 2047 follow(s) all other Per AID TID Info field(s) in the Multi-STA BlockAck frame with AID11 not equal to 2047.
-The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield (if present as defined in Table 9-43 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045) is reserved and the Fragment Number subfield of the Block Ack Starting Sequence Control subfield (if present as defined in Table 9-43 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045)) is set as defined in Table 9-44 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) for the length of the Block Ack Bitmap subfield to indicate the length of the Padding field.(#M7)
+The Starting Sequence Number subfield of the Block Ack Starting Sequence Control subfield (if present as defined in Table 9-43 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045) is reserved and the Fragment Number subfield of the Block Ack Starting Sequence Control subfield (if present as defined in Table 9-43 (Context of the Per AID TID Info subfield and presence of optional subfields if the AID11 subfield is not 2045)) is set as defined in Table 9-44 (Fragment Number subfield encoding for the Multi-STA BlockAck variant) for the length of the Block Ack Bitmap subfield to indicate the Padding field.(#M7)